ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 ConceptVisual acuity test

-DescriptionA test to quantify an individual's ability to resolve small objects as a measure of the clarity or sharpness of vision.
+DescriptionA test to quantify an individual's visual acuity, as a measure of the ability to discern small visual differences.

-PurposeFor recording the results of one single visual acuity examination per event.
-This is normally measured by testing the individual's ability to recognise symbols or gratings at a defined distance using either the right, left or both eyes.
+PurposeFor recording the results of visual acuity assessments, which are typically performed by testing the individual's ability to resolve symbols, discern gratings or to read text at a defined distance using either the right, left or both eyes.

 IHE Eye Care Domain.
 General Eye Evaluation (GEE) [Internet].
 IHE; 2012.
 Available from: http://www.ihe.net/Technical_Framework/upload/IHE_EyeCare_Supp_GEE_Rev1-1_TI_2012-06-29.pdf

-Royal College of Opthalmologists.
+Royal College of Ophthalmologists.
 Cataract National Dataset for Adults [Internet].
 2011.
 Available from: http://www.rcophth.ac.uk/page.asp?section=583&sectionTitle=Cataract+National+Data+Set+for+Adults

 Laidlaw D a.
 H, Tailor V, Shah N, Atamian S, Harcourt C. Validation of a computerised logMAR visual acuity measurement system (COMPlog): comparison with ETDRS and the electronic ETDRS testing algorithm in adults and amblyopic children.
 Br J Ophthalmol [Internet].
 2008 Feb 1 [cited 2012 Sep 26];92(2):241–4.
 Available from: http://bjo.bmj.com/content/92/2/241